-Also on January 23, 2012, Respondent, in his capacity as the General Manager, submitted a staff report to the Board that recommended that the Water District award Pacifica a contract that obligated the Water District to pay Pacifica up to \$594,000 for services rendered.
-Respondent, by making the recommendation directly to the decisionmaker, participated in the governmental decision.
-(Regulation 18702.2.)
+On January 23, 2012, Respondent, in his capacity as a member of the Board, voted to award Pacifica a contract that obligated the Water District to pay Pacifica up to \$594,000 for services rendered.
+Respondent, by voting on the matter, made a governmental decision.
+(Regulation 18702.1, subd. (a).)

-Between January 23, 2011, and January 23, 2012, Respondent accepted gifts from Pacifica with a total value of \$632.75.
-Because Respondent accepted gifts from Pacifica totaling \$420 or more in value in the 12 months prior to the governmental decisions, Respondent had an economic interest in Pacifica when he participated in the governmental decisions on January 23, 2012.
+Between January 23, 2011, and January 23, 2012, Respondent accepted gifts from Pacifica with a total value of \$1,199.75.
+Because Respondent accepted gifts from Pacifica totaling \$420 or more in value in the 12 months prior to the governmental decision, Respondent had an economic interest in Pacifica when he made the governmental decision on January 23, 2012.
 (Section 87103, subd. (e), and 89503, subd. (a); Regulation 18940.2.)

-The governmental decisions were to award contracts to Pacifica, and therefore Pacifica was the subject of the proceedings.
+The government decision was to award a contract to Pacifica, and therefore Pacifica was the subject of the proceeding.
 (Regulation 18704.1.)
-Because Pacifica was the subject of the proceedings, Pacifica was directly involved in the decisions.
+Because Pacifica was the subject of the proceeding, Pacifica was directly involved in the decision.
 (Id.)

-Because Pacifica was directly involved in the decisions and the source of the gifts to Respondent, it is presumed that it was reasonably foreseeable the governmental decisions would have a material financial effect on Pacifica if, at the time of the governmental decisions, it was reasonably foreseeable that the decisions would have any financial effect on Pacifica.
+Because Pacifica was directly involved in the decision and the source of the gifts to Respondent, it is presumed that it was reasonably foreseeable that the governmental decision would have a material financial effect on Pacifica if, at the time of the governmental decision, it was reasonably foreseeable that the governmental decision would have any financial effect on Pacifica.
 (Regulation 18705.4, subd. (a).)
-It was reasonably foreseeable that the decisions would have a financial effect on Pacifica because the decisions entitled Pacifica up to \$198,000 and \$594,000, respectively.
-Consequently, it was reasonably foreseeable that the governmental decisions would have a material financial effect on Pacifica.
-(Id.)
+It was reasonably foreseeable that the governmental decision would have a financial effect on Pacifica because the governmental decision entitled Pacifica up to \$594,000, Consequently, it was reasonably foreseeable that the governmental decision would have a material financial effect on Pacifica.
+(Regulation 18705.4, subd. (a).)

-Therefore Respondent, by recommending that the Water District award contracts to Pacifica for \$198,000 and \$594,000, violated Section 87100.
+Therefore Respondent, by voting to award Pacifica a \$594,000 contract, violated Section 87100.

-On June 25, 2012, Respondent was the General Manager and therefore a public official.
+On June 25, 2012, Respondent was a member of the Board and therefore a public official.
 (Sections 82048 and 82041.)

-On June 25, 2012, Respondent, in his capacity as the General Manager, submitted a staff report to the Board that recommended that the Water District award a contract to Pacifica that obligated the Water District to pay Pacifica up to \$2,439,360 for services rendered.
-Respondent, by making the recommendation directly to the decisionmaker, participated in the governmental decision.
-(Regulation 18702.2.)
+On June 25, 2012, Respondent, in his capacity as a member of the Board, voted to award a contract to Pacifica that obligated the Water District to pay Pacifica up to \$2,439,360 for services rendered.
+Respondent, by voting on the matter, made a governmental decision.
+(Regulation 18702.1, subd. (a).)

-Between June 25, 2011, and June 25, 2012, Respondent accepted gifts from Pacifica with a total value of \$781.75.
-Because Respondent accepted gifts from Pacifica totaling \$420 or more in value in the 12 months prior to the governmental decision, Respondent had an economic interest in Pacifica when he participated in the governmental decision on January 23, 2012.
+Between June 25, 2011, and June 25, 2012, Respondent accepted gifts from Pacifica with a total value of \$1,232.75.
+Because Respondent accepted gifts from Pacifica totaling \$420 or more in value in the 12 months prior to the governmental decision, Respondent had an economic interest in Pacifica when he made the governmental decision on January 23, 2012.
 (Section 87103, subd. (e), and 89503, subd. (a); Regulation 18940.2.)